suneel0101/django-buddy/README.md

 If you want to first generate the app and add to it according to your needs and then deploy it, when you're ready just run `python manage.py deploy`

+When deploying, you will be prompted to create a superuser for your Heroku hosted database in exactly the same way as it would happen for local.

 # Project Structure:
 ```